Twisted Cinnamon Rolls

 How to Make the BEST Twisted Cinnamon Rolls Recipe

-- When activating the yeast, give it time to bloom.
-If it doesn’t become foamy, throw it out and start again.
+• When activating the yeast, give it stand time to bloom.
+If it doesn’t become foamy on top after sitting for several minutes throw it out and start again.

-- If you’re not up to braiding the rolls, you can certainly opt to roll the dough jelly roll style and make classic cinnamon rolls, instead.
+• If you’re not up to braiding the rolls, no worries!
+You can certainly opt to roll the dough jelly roll style and make classic cinnamon rolls, instead.

-- Using dental floss or a sharp knife, cut into 12 even pieces.
+• Using dental floss or a sharp knife to cut the bread into 12 even pieces.
 Place side by side in a buttered 13 x 9 inch baking pan, then cover and let rise for 30 to 45 minutes.

 More Cinnamon Rolls Recipes to Make